GabeTHEGeek/GabeTHEGeek/README.md

 ### AI Product Manager • 2× Founder • Builder

-I build AI products and experiments around:

-🤖 AI agents
-🧠 RAG and knowledge systems
-🔀 Multi model workflows
-⚙️ Product automation
-🛠️ AI native product experiences
-🎮 Human AI interaction
+I'm an AI Product Manager and 2× founder focused on building practical AI products that move beyond demos and into real use.

+My work spans AI agents, RAG systems, intelligent workflows, and product automation, with a strong interest in how AI changes the way software is designed, operated, and experienced.

-A lot of my work starts with one question:
+A lot of what I build starts with a simple question:

-> **What becomes possible now that software can reason and act?**
+**what becomes possible when software can reason, retrieve context, and act?** I like taking that question from idea to working product.

-Then I build it.

----

-## 🚀 Building
+## 🚀 What I'm Building

-### 🛰️ Fleet Command
-AI operations system for autonomous roles, memory, permissions, and execution.

-### 🧠 Ask Gabriel
-Production RAG knowledge agent with grounded answers and source backed retrieval.

-### 🎙️ SpeakIt
-Local first macOS AI dictation app.

-### 🎯 Maester
-AI hiring intelligence for job discovery, fit scoring, and grounded applications.

-## 🛠️ Exploring

 `AI Agents` · `RAG` · `LLMs` · `Vector Search` · `Automation` · `AI UX`